 (WAW reserves the right to choose and we encourage you to use courtesy and discretion when including people in your photos.)

 The Wiscasset Art Walk season ALWAYS begins with a wine tasting at TREATS - a great way to prepare for an evening of art and community.

 Art in Galleries

-Art in the Galleries There is always abundant and beautiful art, like the painting above, As Dusk Approaches by Paul Batch, and people who look, love, and sing!
+Art in the Galleries There is always abundant and beautiful art, like the painting above, Hazy Morn by Neal Hughes.

 . . .
 New Hope for Women’s display of art work by women overcoming the profoundly disabling effects of domestic violence (Bob Bond photo) . . .